qxxxb/iso-qualtrics-scripts/docs/walkthrough.md

 ![screenshot](https://github.com/brickmill/iso-qualtrics-scripts/raw/master/docs/walkthrough/scheduling/example-1/introduction-block.png)

-The JavaScript for that block will contain a Webpack-compiled version of the following (the times and locations may obviously be different from what they actually should be):
+The JavaScript for that block will contain a Webpack-compiled version of the following (the dates and times may obviously be different from what they actually should be):

 ```js